-Each of the tracks is designed to provide the student with specific background in a certain area of biology.
-The general biology and integrative biology tracks provide a broad background in the biological sciences.
+Each biology career track is designed to provide specific background in a biological discipline.
+The integrative biology track provides a broad background in the biological sciences.

-Any of the tracks will prepare a student for entry-level biological careers in a variety of academic, governmental, or private sector research or consulting.
-Although some careers require only the BS degree, most require additional graduate training.
-Students should consult their faculty mentors to determine which track is most suitable for their career choice.
+Any track will prepare a student for entry-level biological careers in a variety of academic, governmental, or private sector settings, but many careers will require training beyond the BS degree.
+A students should consult their faculty mentor to determine the track that is the best fit for their career goals.

-Each track consists of a core of required courses, with remaining 42-44 hours selected from a list of electives, to total 120 hours in the total degree (excluding First-Year Seminar).
-Students are strongly encouraged to consult with their faculty mentor when choosing the electives.
+Each track consists of 24-25 hours, including a core of required courses and electives.
+Students are strongly encouraged to consult their faculty mentor for guidance in choosing the electives.

 A. Ecology Track

-This track focuses on the interaction of organisms with each other and with the physical environment.
-Students choosing this track will be preparing for careers in agriculture, environmental protection and conservation, natural resource management, habitat restoration, field ecology, outdoor recreation, or public education.
+The Ecology Track focuses on interactions between organisms and between organisms and the physical environment.
+Students choosing this track will be preparing for careers in fields such as agriculture, environmental protection, conservation, natural resource management, and public education.

 B. Marine Biology Track

-This track focuses on organisms in marine and coastal systems.
-Students choosing this track will be preparing for careers in fisheries and aquaculture, coastal/marine management and conservation, outdoor recreation, aquatic science, marine zoology, or marine animal care.
+The Marine Biology track focuses on organisms in marine and coastal systems.
+Students choosing this track will be preparing for careers in fisheries and aquaculture, coastal/marine resource management and conservation, outdoor recreation, and aquatic science.

 C. Cell/Molecular Biology Track

-This track focuses on the chemical, cellular, and tissue levels of biological organization.
+The Cell/Molecular Biology track focuses on the chemical, cellular, and tissue levels of biological organization.
 Students choosing this track will be preparing for careers in biotechnology and healthcare professions, research laboratories, biological/pharmaceutical manufacturing and quality control, agricultural testing, and health- or biotechnology-related sales.
 This track also prepares students for graduate studies in biology, biotechnology and health-related sciences.